basp/notes/looping.md

 > Note that `Header` wouldn't really work in the `for` case
 > though and we would *have* to resort to something like
 > `NumHeaderLines` or something like that. in the `Skip` case
-> we at least have the option of both.
+> we at least have the option.

 And although such a constant might seem like a simple thing, it's the first step to abstract such values out of your core logic. from